Isles of Langerhan

-Isles of Langerhan is the second and final album by The Late Bronze Age, a collaboration between musicians Bruce Hampton and Billy McPherson.
+Isles of Langerhan is the second and final album by the Late Bronze Age, a collaboration between musicians Bruce Hampton and Billy McPherson.
 It was recorded in 1982, and was released on LP later that year by Landslide Records.
 In 2002, the album was reissued on CD by Terminus Records.

 On the album, Hampton appears as "Hampton B. Coles (Ret.)," and McPherson is listed as "Ben 'Pops' Thornton."
 Additional musicians are bassist Ricky Keller, listed as "Lincoln Metcalfe," and drummer Jerry Fields, listed as "Bubba Phreon."
 The album was produced by Eddy Offord, best known for his work on albums by Emerson, Lake & Palmer and Yes.
-Cover art is credited to James Flournoy Holmes, and is based on the artist's "vision of having a girl throw water in the air and catching it on film."
+The cover art is credited to James Flournoy Holmes, and is based on the artist's "vision of having a girl throw water in the air and catching it on film."

 The album title is a misspelled reference to the regions of the pancreas known as islets of Langerhans.
 The song of the same name includes a line that reads "I'd rather be in the Isles of Langerhan."